BrewhouseTeam/brewhouseteam.github.io/_posts/2015-01-13-ember-vs-angular-authentication.md

 ## Step 6: Tracking the current user and adding a logout button

-If you have played with the demo from the last step, you might find the user experience  quite confusing – there are no visual indications to tell the user that the login process was sucessful.
+If you have played with the demo from the last step, you might find the user experience quite confusing – there are no visual indicatiors to tell the user that the login process was successful.
 The "Login" button is also always visible on the bottom of the page, even after logging in, making it impossible for the user to infer the state of the system.
 Ideally, we would like to know if the user is already logged in, and display a "Logout" button instead.
 We will work